bluesky-social/atproto-website/content/specs/atp.md

 ### Domain names

-Domain names (aka "usernames") weakly identify repositories.
+Domain names (aka "handles") weakly identify repositories.
 They are a convenience which should be used in UIs but rarely used within records to reference data as they may change at any time.
 The repo DID is preferred to provide a stable identifier.

 ### DIDs